Lesson 4.3: Deleting data

 The Delete query

-To delete data from the database, we use a Delete query.
-Delete queries always consist of a match clause followed by a delete clause.
+To delete data from the database, we use a delete clause.
+Delete clauses always follow some preceding query clauses.
 The way we write Delete queries depends on if we want to delete an entity, relation, or attribute.
 To begin with, we’ll look at an example of an attribute.

 Deleting attributes

 It turns out that Fundamentals of Data Engineering has been mistakenly assigned the genre "children’s fiction" (in addition to "nonfiction" and "technology").
 We should probably change that before there are too many upset children, which we’ll do with the following Delete query.
-To run a Delete query, use a data session and write transaction, run studio run the query, and commit studio check the transaction.
+To run a Delete query, use a write transaction, run the query, and commit the transaction.

 match